 This list includes some of the interesting benefits and services that can be enjoyed by Bachelor's and Master's students at the University of Helsinki.

-The Helsinki metropolitan area has a highly effective public transport system of metro, tram, bus and train lines overseen by Helsinki Regional Transport Authority (HSL).
+The Helsinki metropolitan area has a highly effective and reliable public transport system of metro, tram, bus and train lines as well as a city bike network overseen by Helsinki Region Transport (HSL).
 It has been named as the second best public transport system among European cities.

 The train services in Finland are operated by VR, a government-owned railway company.
 Matkahuolto operates and maintains bus ticket services and stations throughout the country.